Corbinj22/Pop-Quiz/README.md

 ### About App
 <br>
 Pop Quiz is a code submission for the 2020 Tandem Apprentice Software Engineer posistion.
-Canidates were challenged with creating a trivia game with a provided data set in one week.
+Canidates were challenged with creating a trivia game with a provided data set
 <br>

 There were no strict objectives, and canidates were given free roam for styling and respective language/frameworks used.